 As in most cases passwords are used as an authentication method, it is crucial to have a strong password (passphrase or complex password) and storing it in the secure way, making sure others could not access systems or devices using your identity.

-more info: Passwords and security questions
+Learn more about passwords and security questions

 Phishing is the act of contacting people via email, telephone, or text message while impersonating an individual or organization with the intention of stealing private information and data to commit identify and financial theft.